rigocalin/CantariCrestine-android/README.md

 <h4>Q. I couldn't find a song that I am looking for.
 What should I do?</h4>
 <p>
 Refine your search terms.
-For example, instead of "Arathanai", try searching for "Aarathanai".
-Worship Songs names the song titles that matches closely with their Tamil counterparts.
+Serch for the song title.
 </p>

 <h4>